-We also use epoxy and/or solder to hold the mesh into the metal frame.
-That epoxy and/or solder is also not FDA approved.
+We also use epoxy and solder to hold the mesh into the metal frame, both in which are not FDA approved.

 After a test is run on sieves, it is NOT to be added back into the batch or material load.
 Some companies keep that sample saved as a marker or validation on that batch, some dispose of it.

-Either option is fine, but if you are operating in a food, beverage, or pharmaceutical company you should not add your test sample back into your production once it has been run through a sieve.
+Either option is acceptable, but if you are operating in a food, beverage, or pharmaceutical company, you should not add your test sample back into your production once it has been run through a sieve.